THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Authenticity and Character

-Authenticity and character like Mandela’s allow leaders to control their fears.
+As concluded in a research paper published in 2011 in Business Ethics Quarterly, authenticity and character, like Mandela’s, help leaders manage their fears.
 By staying true to their principles and visions, they can effortlessly inspire and empower their followers in the spirit of genuine leadership.

 Personal Growth and Continuous Improvement